Steaua fans: Peluza Nord and Peluza Sud Era (2001–2014)

+Nucleo '02, former Peluza Nord group, refused to support FCSB or CSA Steaua București, considering neither the true Steaua București.

-AISS
+AISS - AS47

-More recently, as up 2006, the supporters have formed their own official supporters' association, following the example of most European clubs.
+In 2006, the supporters have formed their own official supporters' association, following the example of most European clubs.
 Asociația Independentă a Suporterilor Steliști (AISS; Steaua Supporters' Independent Association) was formed as a legal entity with its stated goals of 'protecting the interests and image of Steaua supporters', as well as 'identifying and promoting the club's perennial values'.

 Gradually aiming for multiplying its members, AISS has involved itself so far in several actions as celebrating the club's 60 years of existence and a general campaign to protect the club's image against a certain negative influence of main investor George Becali over its historical tradition and values.

+Over time, the association gradually ceased its activities.
+In 2017, when Steaua București was reinstated in the 4th division, a new association, called AS47 - Asociaţia Steliştilor 1947, was founded by former AISS members with the aim of defending the interests of Steaua fans, promoting the club's values and achievements, and sponsoring the football team.